Assessments

 • Students transferring to CILA may have data from previous schools to complement this assessment.

-• The MAPS will be administered up to three more times per academic year, essentially every quarter before the end of each nine-week term, to assess strengths and weaknesses in students and to recommend those students who will need tutoring.
+• The MAPS will be administered up to three more times per academic year, essentially before the end of every term, to assess strengths and weaknesses in students and to recommend those students who will need tutoring.

 • Results from the MAPS and CMAS annual state assessment are analyzed to refine academic goals, modify student groupings, and help guide instruction.